anodyne/docs/getting-started.md

 - PHP 8.1 or higher
 - MySQL 8.0 or higher

-{% callout title="What if my host doesn't offer PHP 8?" %}
-We've chosen PHP 8.1 as a requirement to ensure that Nova is built on the latest versions of software for the longest level of support.
-If your web host doesn't offer PHP 8, you will need to stick with Nova 2 until they offer PHP 8 as an option.
-Don't worry though, most hosts offer PHP 8 as an option at this point.
-{% /callout %}

 ## Custom domain name

 One avenue that some games choose to go down is purchasing a custom domain name.
 This can be a great way to give your game even more personality instead of using a domain name or subdomain given to you by your web host.